4 The Role of Prediction in Science

 4.4 Prediction serves many purposes

 • Falsifying and confirming hypotheses: Predictions enable falsification.
-Predictions that are incompatible with experimental data allow us to reject hypotheses, or weaken scientific theories or scientific models.
+Predictions that are incompatible with experimental data allow you to reject hypotheses, or weaken scientific theories or scientific models.
 Conversely, predictions that are compatible with experimental data and future observations boost the confirmation of theories and models.

 • Providing a standard for comparison: The predictive accuracy of models provides a standard for comparing scientific models that is grounded in reality and independent of how the models work.